ecohealthalliance/amr-db/README.md

 	-	Remaining csv files are intermediate steps created in the data cleaning process.

-- `figures/` contains data summary figures and map.
+- `figures_and_tables/` contains data summary figures, tables, and map.

 - `scripts/` contains all scripts used to derive outputs.